Britain’s royal line of succession: Who is next in line to the throne?

 Charles, meanwhile, is expected to be coronated as the next monarch in the coming days, according to the line of succession.
 In that line, Charles is followed by his eldest son, Prince William, Duke of Cambridge.
 Prince George is third in line to the throne, after his father and grandfather.

-The royal family’s official statement, meanwhile, has already addressed Charles as king, and his wife, Camila, as queen consort.
+The royal family’s official statement, meanwhile, has already addressed Charles as king, and his wife, Camilla, as queen consort.

 The royals have made a number of changes to succession rules over the years, shifting away from previous traditions.